visidlab/visidlab.github.io/_publications/2018_infovis_origraph.md

 lying data.
 Additionally, we discuss an early software prototype of a visual graph wrangling system based on this library.</p>"
 ---

+# Acknowledgements

+This work was funded by the National Science Foundation (OAC 1835904, IIS 1350896, IIS 1751238) and by the Utah Genome Project.